back-tosquare/Flutter-MealsApp/MealsApp/README.md

 A new Flutter project.

-Timeline :
+App Timeline :

-1. Testing GIT Commits
-2. Merging Back to Master
+1. Basic Template